Collapse of the World Trade Center

 The towers' destruction caused major devastation throughout Lower Manhattan, as more than a dozen adjacent and nearby structures were damaged or destroyed by debris from the plane impacts or the collapses.
-Four of the five remaining World Trade Center structures were immediately crushed or damaged beyond repair as the towers fell, while 7 World Trade Center remained standing for another six hours until fires ignited by raining debris from the North Tower brought it down at 5:21 p.m. the same day.
+Four of the five remaining World Trade Center structures were immediately crushed or damaged beyond repair as the towers fell.
+Raining debris from the North Tower cut a large gash in the south side of 7 World Trade Center and ignited fires that burned out of control for six hours.
+It remained standing until it collapsed at 5:21 p.m. that day.

 The hijackings, crashes, fires, and subsequent collapses initially killed 2,760 people.
-Toxic powder from the destroyed towers was dispersed throughout the city and gave rise to numerous long-term health effects that continue to plague many who were in the towers' vicinity, with at least three additional deaths reported.
-The 110-story towers are the tallest freestanding structures ever to be destroyed, and the death toll from the attack on the North Tower represents the deadliest single terrorist act in world history.
+Toxic dust from the destroyed towers was dispersed throughout the city and gave rise to numerous long-term health effects that continue to plague many who were in the towers' vicinity, with at least three additional deaths reported.
+The 110-story towers are the tallest freestanding structures ever to be destroyed, and the death toll from the attack on the North Tower represents the deadliest single terrorist act in human history.
 (Note: The massacre at Camp Speicher―often described as the second deadliest act of terrorism after 9/11―is said to have killed between 1,095 and 1,700 people.
 The upper estimate would tie it with the attack on the World Trade Center's North Tower, but until the true death toll of the massacre becomes known, then the hijacking and crash of Flight 11 was the deadliest terrorist attack on record.)

 In 2005, the National Institute of Standards and Technology (NIST) published the results of its investigation into the collapse.
 It found nothing substandard in the towers' design, noting that the severity of the attacks was beyond anything experienced by buildings in the past.
 The NIST determined the fires to be the main cause of the collapses; the plane crashes and explosions damaged much of the fire insulation in the point of impact, causing temperatures to surge to the point the towers' steel structures were severely weakened.
 As a result, sagging floors pulled inward on the perimeter columns, causing them to bow and then buckle.
 Once the upper section of the building began to move downward, a total progressive collapse was unavoidable.